-This project is enabling Indonesian fisheries scientists, industry actors and managers to improve the effectiveness of monitoring and management systems for tuna fisheries.
+This project is aimed at enabling Indonesian fisheries scientists, industry actors and managers to improve the effectiveness of monitoring and management systems for tuna fisheries.

 Indonesia is the second-largest producer of fishery products in the world and the largest producer of tuna, contributing to around 15% of global production.